emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The same approach applies at the same time to individual devices: legacy devices will include progressively more and more eco-designed hardware components.

 Eco Design means that the products include environmental considerations throughout their entire lifecycle to reduce their environmental impact.
-In France they are based on General Reference Base for Eco-Design in digital services (“RGESN”) at  https://ecoresponsable.numerique.gouv.fr/publications/referentiel-general-ecoconception/.
+In France they are based on General Reference Base for Eco-Design in digital services ("RGESN") at https://ecoresponsable.numerique.gouv.fr/publications/referentiel-general-ecoconception/.

 Eco-design can be summarized as the concepts and current practices related to the integration of environmental aspects into every stage of a product lifecycle.
 This starts at product design and development [ISO/TR 14062:2002 ]